This is a topic we’ve had on our minds for some time: boys with long hair.

 But of course, holding him back also meant restricting his life and keeping him from expressing who he really was.
 And then he was there, near death, and I hadn't let him be himself.
 I vowed in that bed that I wouldn't hold him back any more and WOW, what a change!
 He stormed through physical therapy as his hair grew.
 He began to do theater and sing!
 And he is so alive!!
 He chose to compete in figure skating and Taekwondo, to perform in ballet and theater and to kick booty in hockey, and he couldn't be happier.

 In the interest of keeping him "safe" I'd kept him from all these experiences.
 And it took him almost dying in my arms to open my eyes to my own bias and fears.

 So, how did this all lead me to The Longhairs?
 Well, Arthur is passionate about his hair and was interested in hearing from men who have long hair.
 I'd searched YouTube for speakers and found lots of women but very few men.
 At least very few that I could show my seven year old!
 But when I found your group, I could tell it was the right one.
 Just a wee bit salty but overall a great, appropriate channel advocating and educating the longhair public.

 He has watched several videos now and he is hooked!
 He retains every tip and trick, and he talks about you guys now when older kids give him grief.
 Thank you so much for the work that you are doing - it means a lot to us!!!

 Mae, James, and Arthur

-Nearly made a few guys choke up there Mae!
-And pumped you found us, ‘cause that’s what we’re here to do.
+Nearly made us choke up there Mae!
+So glad you found us, because that’s what we're here to do: